So you want to print your own tarot deck!

 The card publishing options for DriveThruCards are limited to Premium or Embossed cardstock.
 They offer a selection of sizes, including standard Tarot (2.75″ x 4.75″), Poker, mini, and 6”x6” square.
 I think that’s part of how they keep costs down.
 Bonus is that they’ve picked good quality cardstock.
 I did one set of proof prints where I did one of each for the entire deck, so I could compare visuals between Premium and Embossed.
 For digital photo-montage my personal opinion was that the difference was subtle but that especially fine detail and some of the highlights were lost on the embossed deck, so Premium (smooth) was best for that.
 I believe that for hand drawn and painted cards I might favor the Embossed, but that is because personally I like the tactile experience a bit better with that cardstock, and the Embossed would more closely suggest the texture of watercolor paper or canvas (but not Bristol board).

 How to Set up Your Cards and Print Samples on DriveThruCards

 For each set of samples or proof prints as well as for the final product file for the full deck, I export each card file in the format and settings recommended by DriveThruCards.
-With my toolkit it means that I export each card from Designer or Photo as a flattened CMYK EPS file, then I create a document in Publisher that includes all of the cards I am printing for the project and then I export that file in the specified PDF/X-1a:2003 format.
+With my toolkit it means that I export each card from Designer or Photo as a flattened CMYK TIFF file, then I create a document in Publisher that includes all of the cards I am printing for the project and then I export that file in the specified PDF/X-1a:2003 format.
 I then set up a title on the DriveThruCards website in the publisher’s area and upload the pdf for printing.

 You will need to create a title for each PDF file that you want to print.
 When you create the title and add your file you will have the option to choose your print format.
 Once you are happy with your PDF file and your options settings, add it to your cart and buy it as if it was a normal purchase.